etoolbox.datazip.core¶

 When not used with a context manager,

-should close itself automatically but it’s not a bad idea to make sure.>>> z1.close()
+DataZipshould close itself automatically but it’s not a bad idea to make sure.>>> z1.close()

 A

-method.>>> buffer1 = BytesIO() >>> with DataZip.replace(buffer1, buffer, foo=5, bar=6) as z: ... z["new"] = "foo" ... z["foo"] 5
+DataZipis a write-once, read-many affair because of the wayzipfiles work.
+Appending to aDataZipcan be done with theDataZip.replace()method.>>> buffer1 = BytesIO() >>> with DataZip.replace(buffer1, buffer, foo=5, bar=6) as z: ... z["new"] = "foo" ... z["foo"] 5

 - static dump(obj, file, **kwargs)[source]¶